-The document describes the overview of the current and future energy market in target demonstration countries (Greece, Slovenian and Finland) as well as at the European level.
-In addition, the document describes the iFLEX business models and use cases.
-Moreover, at the end of the document drivers, obstacles and business opportunities are presented for innovation in incentive design and consumer engagement.
+This document describes the overview of the current and future energy market in target demonstration countries (Greece, Slovenia and Finland) as well as at the European level.
+In addition, the iFLEX business models and use cases have been analyzed.
+Moreover, at the end of the document, specific drivers, obstacles and business opportunities are presented for innovation in incentive design and consumer engagement.

-In the description of the energy market context, the focus is first on different stakeholders in the energy sector and then on the high-level description of the retail, wholesale, balancing, flexibility and DR markets.
-In addition, energy sector integration is defined.
+In the description of the energy market context, the focus was first on the presentation of different stakeholders in the energy sector and then on the high-level description of the retail, wholesale, balancing, flexibility and DR markets.
+In addition, the energy sector integration was defined.
 Based on the energy market context description, differences were noted between the target countries.